 Registration is recommended.
 Registration allows your participants to create a Thrive account prior to your first meeting and increases the chances that your families will understand the expectations of the hybrid implementation.
-Since Grow has three age tracks, preregistration can also help you separate your groups based on track due to space limitations or if you have a large number of participants.
+Preregistration can also help you separate your groups based on track due to space limitations or if you have a large number of participants.
 It can also help with any organizational paperwork that may need to be completed.
 See the Grow Participant Recruitment and Tracking Sheet in Appendix B, which can be used as a recruitment and registration tool.
 Take attendance in accordance with your organization's policies.